TomaszKandula/TomaszKandula/README.md

 1. n/a

 - 🧭  Upcoming projects:
-1. Project Orion - new public API...
+1. Unnamed project using micro-services.
-1. Unnamed mobile project for iOS only.
+1. Unnamed mobile project for iOS only (React Native).
 1. Unnamed application that uses hexagonal architecture.

 - 🌱  I am into React.js/Redux.js, NET Core and Azure Cloud.
 - 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/tomaszkandula/).